Generalization of Laughlin's Theory for the Fractional Quantum Hall Effect: Construction of the non-Laughlin States from a Laughlin State

 Decrease of $q$ flux quanta from the Laughlin ground state leads to a LC with $(N-q)$ electrons in ${\cal H}_1$ and the remaining $q$ electrons occupying ${\cal H}_2$ strongly interact (Fig.\ref{condensates}{\bf c}).
-The decrease of one unit of flux quantum after $N/2$ electrons get expelled into ${\cal H}_2$ helps to form their own LC.
-The coupling of these two LCs through their associated correlation holes form a topologically distinct condensate (Fig.\ref{condensates}{\bf d}) at the filling factor $\nu_2^+ = 2/[2(m-1)+1]$ with angular momentum $M_2^+ = (N/2)[N/\nu_2^+ - (m+1)]$ of the corresponding ground state.
-Based on this description, the explicit form of the constructed ground state wave function given by
+The electrons in ${\cal H}_2$ are the composite fermions with respect to the electrons in ${\cal H}_1$ and {\em vice versa}, and these two species of electrons are correlated through $(m-1)$ correlation holes.
+In each step of the decrement of quantum of flux from its commensurate value for forming a LC for all electrons, the maximum exponent of each electron coordinate in the reduced LC is equal to the number of flux.
+The decrease of one more unit of flux quantum after $N/2$ electrons get expelled into ${\cal H}_2$, electrons will not be transfered into ${\cal H}_2$ from ${\cal H}_1$.
+Instead, this decrease of flux helps to form a LC for the electrons in ${\cal H}_2$, as the flux becomes commensurate for the required number of zeros to form the new LC.
+The commensurate flux here refers to which the maximum exponent of all the electrons in the polynomial of the corresponding wavefunction, no matter which Hilbert subspace they are situated in, is equal to the total number of flux.
+The coupling of these two LCs through their associated correlation holes form a topologically distinct condensate (Fig.\ref{condensates}{\bf d}) at the filling factor $\nu_{2,m}^{+}$.
+Based on this description which follows from the quasiparticle wave function (\ref{wfn_qp}), the explicit form of the constructed ground state wave function for $\nu_{2,m}^+$ state thus can be written as